Table of Contents

 - Doing Data Science: Straight Talk from the Frontline by Cathy O'Neil and Rachel Schutt

-What Do Data Engineers Do?
+What Does a Data Engineer Do?

 Data engineers are usually data infrastructure engineers who are responsible for building and maintaining the infrastructure that transports and houses big data.
-A data engineer will be the one setting up and configuring a Hadoop cluster, building a Spark Streaming pipeline, or migrating a company’s data assets to a public cloud service such as AWS.
+A data engineer is the one setting up and configuring a Hadoop cluster, building a Spark Streaming pipeline, or migrating a company’s data assets to a public cloud service such as AWS.

 In some companies, Machine Learning engineers are also called data engineers, though role requirements could be vastly different.

-Most of the data engineers I’ve met have started out as backend or full stack developers who have developed an interest in data technologies and have taught themselves Hadoop, Spark and/or AWS before transitioning to data engineering.
+Most of the data engineers I’ve met have started out as back-end or full stack developers who developed an interest in data technologies and have taught themselves Hadoop, Spark, and AWS before transitioning to data engineering.
 Advanced degrees are typically not required for this role.

-Further Reading
+Data Engineer Further Reading

 For further reading on data engineering technologies and how to get started with each, here are some books I recommend: